 Instagram is an incredible tool for its ability to connect people – we even had viewers from Kenya tuning in to see the views from the top of Mount Storm King!

-If you want to stay connected with us as well share about new places to explore in the Pacific Northwest, subscribe to our email list below!
-We send new hikes and adventures like this one to your inbox regularly for outdoor inspiration in the PNW!
+If you want to stay connected with us as well share about new places to explore in the Pacific Northwest, stick around!
+We post about new hikes and adventures like this regularly for outdoor inspiration in the PNW!

 THE MOUNT STORM KING DESCENT

 Knowing we made it up, we knew we could make it down.
 Pumping ourselves up for the journey, however, was a completely different challenge.